-Revelation suggests the idea that from Woman comes the power to "bruise the ser-pents head."
+Revelation suggests the idea that from Revelation suggests the idea that from Woman comes the power to "bruise the ser-pents head."
 The words take a new meaning to-day since this is precisely what Mrs. Lydia E. Pinkham's Remedies do for the physically diseased patient.
 Her Vegetable Compound reaches the ultimate sources of the evil.
 Its action is gentle and noiseless, but it is more powerful than the club of Hercules.-Bazar.
 Frost occurred throughout Northern Ohio on the 15th inst.
 "MOTHER SWAN'S WORM SYRUP."
-Infallible, tasteless, harmless, cathartic; for fever-ishness, restlessness, worms, constipation.
-25c.
+Infallible, tasteless, harmless, cathartic; for few shness, restlessness, worms, constipation.
+250 fever-

-Mrs. Langtry will return to this country in the fall, after a short visit in England.
+Mrs. Langtry will return to this country in the fall, atter a short visit in England.

 Fast, brilliant and fashionable are the Diamond Dye colors.
 One package colors 1 to 4 lbs. of goods.
 10 cents for any color.

-The estate of Amasa Stone, the Cleveland suicide, is valued at \$10,000,000.
-"ROUGH ON BATS,"
+The estate of Amasa Stone, the Cleveland suicide, is valued at \$10,000.000.

+"ROUGH ON BATS."

-Clears out rats, mice, roaches, flies, ants, bed-bugs, kunks, chipmunks, gophera 15c.
-Druggista.
-The assessed property of Alabama is \$150,
+Clears out rats, mice, roaches, flies, ants, bed-bugs, skunks, chipmunks, gophers.
+13c.
+Druggists.
+The assessed property of Alabama is \$150, 000,000.

 "Indigestion."-You have tried everything for it and found no help.
-We are no doctors, but can offer a prescription that has cured very many, and it might cure you as well; it will cost but a quarter of a dollar, and can be had at any druggist's Ask for Perry Davis' Pain.
-Killer Pain-Killer.
+We are no doctors, but can offer a prescription that has cured very many, and it might cure you as well; it will cost but a quarter of a dollar, and can be had at any divide the former David had at any druggist's Ask for Perry Davis' Pain-Killer.

-James Young, the celebrated chemist, is
+James Young, the celebrated chemist, is dead.

-Ouick, complete cure, all annoying Kidney, Bladder and Urinary Diseases. \$1.
+"BUCHU-PAIBA."
+Quick, complete cure, all annoying Kidney, Blad-der and Urinary Diseases. \$1.
 Druggists.

-A gas company is to be organized in St.
+A gas company is to be organized in St. Cloud, with a capital of \$20,000.

-Cloud, with a capital of \$20,000.
-Sweet peace dwells in that particular cottage where nervousness, dyspepsia, neural-gia, and headache are unknown.
-Then per-suade all to use Dr. Benson's Celery and Chamomile Pills.
-They cure all nervous misery and neuralgio pains.
+Sweet peace dwells in that particular cot tage where nervousness, dyspepsia, neural-gia, and headache are unknown.
+Then per suade all to use Dr. Benson's Celery and Chamomile Pills.
+They cure all nervous misery and neuralgic pains.